Proto-Elamite (period)

 The Proto-Elamite period, also known as Susa III, is a chronological era in the ancient history of the area of Elam, dating from c.
 3100 BC to 2700 BC.
 In archaeological terms this corresponds to the late Banesh period.
-Proto-Elamite sites are recognized as the oldest civilization in the territory of present-day Iran.
+Proto-Elamite sites are recognized as the oldest civilization in Iran.
 The Proto-Elamite script is an Early Bronze Age writing system briefly in use before the introduction of Elamite cuneiform.
+The Proto-Elamite script has not yet been completely deciphered.

 History

 Background

 During the period 8000–3700 BC, the Fertile Crescent witnessed the spread of small settlements supported by agricultural surplus.
 Geometric tokens emerged to be used to manage stewardship of this surplus.
 The earliest tokens now known are those from two sites in the Zagros region of Iran: Tepe Asiab and Ganj-i-Dareh Tepe.

 The Mesopotamian civilization emerged during the period 3700–2900 BC amid the development of technological innovations such as the plough, sailing boats, and copper metal working.
 Clay tablets with pictographic characters appeared in this period to record commercial transactions performed by the temples.